All Episodes

 It happens every day.

-So if you miss the program, Tisk Tisk, it is a great way for you to find out what you missed, and it'll remind you that you don't want to miss it ever again.
+So if you missed the program, Tisk Tisk, it is a great way for you to find out what you missed, and it'll remind you that you don't want to miss it ever again.

-Rush in a hurry.
+Rush in a Hurry.

-It's it's uh it's just little summary.
+It's just a little summary.

 Sign up now, and you could be the final winner tomorrow.

-We'll have that announcement uh in 24 hours, so you can bite your nails for the last one.
+We'll have that announcement in 24 hours, so you can bite your nails for the last one.

-Um, I always like to start off with some lighthearted stuff.
+You know, I always like to start off with some lighthearted stuff just because I just do.

 And I saw a headline.

-I'm I'm sorry to do this to you.
+I'm sorry to do this to you.

-I have this I had this reaction to the head.
+I had this reaction to the headline.

-Uh this is from the Raleigh News and Observer four killed as SUV hits disabled car.
+Four killed as SUV hits disabled car.

-Now, given the way SUVs have been written about minds of their own driving off the top levels of garages and going over bridges on interstate highways.
+Now, given the way SUVs have been written about minds of their own driving off the top levels of garages and going over bridges on interstate highways, my first thought when I saw the headline was, my gosh, now SUVs hate the disabled.

 Now they're out there targeting people who are defenseless.

-Now they're other I mean, see a disabled car, retarded car, whatever, sitting on the side of the street.
+I mean, see a disabled car, retarded car, whatever, sitting on the side of the street.

-But we are not growing as fast as the rest of the world, and economists say that that's bad.
+All right, America was once the world's tallest country, but we are not growing as fast as the rest of the world.

 Too many of you people out there are small fry.